 To stay ahead of the curve, firms will have to start to seriously think about how to bring together data such as order life-cycle events, communications, market data and enriching reference data.
 There are no quick fixes, but when executed correctly, Integrated Surveillance in Financial Services is an excellent opportunity to establish a rich, value-adding data-set that can power entire organisations.

-In this article, we discuss some of the key themes around Integrated Surveillance that were highlighted during the 1LoD eComms Surveillance Deep Dive and what firms should be prioritising as they approach this practice.
+In this article, we discuss some of the key themes around Integrated Surveillance and what firms should be prioritising as they approach this practice.
 As with almost all compliance requirements, it is all about data – and data is forever changing and growing.
 As such, Integrated Surveillance needs to be approached as a journey instead of a solution.

 Before delving into this topic, it is important to first establish what Integrated Surveillance in Financial Services is.
 For some firms, integrated means stitching together different data sets to improve alerts with better data.
 For others, it means managing global rules and all of an organisations’ surveillance obligations through a single platform.
 While there are varying definitions and opinions, we like to look at Integrated Surveillance to overlay complex data sets (such as eComms, vComms, trades, order, market data and more) to enhance compliance monitoring and develop cross-business insight.

-According to experts at the 1LoD eComms Surveillance Deep Dive, Integrated Surveillance is something most sell-side firms are now actively investing in.
+According to experts at the 1LoD eComms Surveillance Deep Dive in 2021, Integrated Surveillance is something most sell-side firms are actively investing in.

 It was noted repeatedly, however, that Integrated Surveillance will have limited business value unless firms are able to fundamentally combine infrastructure and data in a scalable manner.